 The Nutrients Annex (Annex 4) of the Great Lakes Water Quality Agreement has committed Canada and the United States to coordinating binational actions to manage phosphorus concentrations and loadings, and other nutrients if warranted, in the Great Lakes.
 The Agreement, among other measures, commits both countries to develop binational substance objectives for phosphorus concentrations, including loading targets and loading allocations for Lake Erie.
+The Great Lakes Protection Act, 2015 has been implemented to protect and restore the ecological health of the Great Lakes-St. Lawrence River Basin and create opportunities for individuals and communities to become involved in its protection and restoration.

 All the York Region wastewater facilities discharge into the Great Lakes directly, through Lake Ontario and its tributary streams or through the Lake Simcoe (Lake Huron) watershed.
 As a result, the Act has the potential to increase wastewater requirements in York Region involving additional treatment technology.
-At present, neither the Act nor the Nutrients Annex has imposed additional requirements on York Region wastewater facilities.
+At present, neither the Act nor the Nutrients Annex have imposed additional requirements on York Region wastewater facilities.
 This may however change in the future and will be a consideration in ongoing water and wastewater master planning.